libregraphicsmeeting/state-of-lg-2025/README.md

 Content should be submitted before **May 21st 2025**.
 However, **THE EARLIER THE BETTER** (and easier)!
 Thanks!

-If you know of any other libre-graphics projects that should be included, please mention in the issue tracker! (still compiling a list, wip)
+If you know of any other libre-graphics projects that should be included, please mention in the [issue tracker](https://github.com/libregraphicsmeeting/state-of-lg-2025/issues/1)! (still finishing compiling the list, wip)